What do I need to do to enroll at Johnston Community College?

 - Appropriate College Level Exam Program (CLEP) scores

-Students, who qualify for a placement test waiver in math or English but not both, will need to complete the ACCUPLACER for the skill area not exempted.
-Student must present all documentation when requesting a waiver.
+Students, who qualify for a placement test waiver in math or English but not both, will need to complete the Placement Test for the skill area not exempted.
+Students must present all documentation when requesting a waiver.

 Core Mathematics Courses: